shaunsingh/nix-darwin-dotfiles/README.md

 ## Install

-1. Run `preinstall.sh` to install and move the required dotfiles
+1. Run `preinstall.sh` to move the required dotfiles
-3. Run `postinstall.sh` to finalize setup
+3. Run `postinstall.sh` to install dependencies finalize setup

 ## Notes and additional configuration

-On macOS, all the prequesites should be automatically installed.
-On linux, make sure you have a package manager, as well as git installed.
+On macOS, all the prerequisites should be automatically installed.
+On Linux, make sure you have a package manager, as well as git installed.

 If you run into issues with xcode, install the Xcode CLT for macOS (this is needed for Git and our Homebrew Installation)